 Information security is a management issue with global business implications.
-To succeed in today's network economy requires more than simply a focus on information technology (IT) issues.
+To succeed in today's network economy requires more than simply a focus on information technology issues.
 Succeeding also requires a focus on security strategy and management.
 IT security governance is an overarching consideration in all risk assessment and management-related endeavors and is important for information security since many issues have legal, regulatory, policy, and ethical considerations.
 The associated risks of business today must be clearly understood and managed.

 - Program includes review courses that prepare students for the CISSP and CISA exams

 - Courses from this certificate can be applied toward Northeastern's MPS in Informatics or MS in Project Management

 - Boston location on flagship campus—a hub for technology, healthcare, education, finance, business, biotechnology, and the life sciences